apollographql/apollo/design/high-level-reactivity.md

 After you analyze the two paths above, there should be a clear path to optimization through careful manual invalidations and disabling reactivity that will let you change a minimum of app code to "twist the knobs" on performance.

-> Oh Yeah!
+// Oh Yeah!
 I'm seeing huge set of ideas.
-> Just implement this.
+// Let's implement this.
 So, we can build a great APM and make money :P

 ## Implementation plan